 by Lindsey Cormack, Assistant Professor, College of Arts & Letters

-Every state has a provision for absentee balloting in some form, in order to allow for service members serving outside their home states to vote in elections, but individual states vary widely both in the ease with which they enable receiving and returning a ballot and in their preparedness to conduct elections by mail.
-Understanding how the states differ can provide insights into which states will be most prepared to conduct responsible and fair November elections under the haze of continuous and second-wave COVID-19 outbreaks.
+But individual states vary widely in the ease with which they enable receiving and returning mail ballots.
+States also vary in their preparedness and willingness to conduct elections by mail.
+Understanding these differences provides insights into which states will be most prepared to conduct responsible and fair November elections under the haze of continuous and second-wave COVID-19 outbreaks.

-* Five states (Oregon, Washington, Utah, Colorado and Hawaii) already conduct elections by mail as standard practice; 2020 will be no different for the voters and administrators in these states.
+Five states (Oregon, Washington, Utah, Colorado and Hawaii) already conduct elections by mail as standard practice; 2020 will be no different for the voters and administrators in these states.
 These states enjoy some of the highest turnout rates in elections and have lower overall costs for conducting elections.
-Concerns regarding ballot security have lessened over time as ballot-tracking systems come online that actually allow voters to track their individual ballots, akin to the way home shoppers track UPS or FedEx deliveries.
+Concerns regarding ballot security have receded over time as ballot-tracking systems allow voters and election officials to track individual ballots, akin to the way home shoppers track UPS or FedEx deliveries.
 For this summer’s primaries, these states boasted high turnout and ease in vote counting, and they displayed no marked preference for one party over the other.

 Prior to the current public health crisis, 16 states allowed some elections to be conducted by mail.
-For states that permit some elections to be conducted by mail, requests are generally made by a local governing body submits such a request.
-These requests are generally permitted if an election is to be held on a day different than a general election; if the voting population is sufficiently small; for retention elections; or for other non-partisan elections or initiatives.
-While these elections are mostly smaller, they are scalable: if one locality serves as a proof of concept for the logistics of how to run such an election, lessons can be ported to other counties with sufficient state support.
-These states would still need to adopt policy changes to permit entire counties to conduct general elections via mail, but there is more capacity to implement such a change.
+For states that permit some elections to be conducted by mail, requests are generally made by a local governing body if an election is to be held on a day different than a general election; if the voting population is sufficiently small; for retention elections; or for other non-partisan elections or initiatives.
+While historically these elections are smaller, they are theoretically scalable: if one locality serves as a proof of concept for the logistics of how to run such an election, lessons can be carried to other counties with sufficient state support in advance of the 2020 general election.

-* Fifteen states have so-called "no-excuse" absentee voting options, which means a person can submit a request to receive and mail in an absentee ballot for any reason.
-These states certainly can count mailed ballots, and they have more experience than states that actively disincentivize absentee voting, but they will also have hurdles in converting systems now used to count a small percentage of ballots to one that can efficiently count all ballots in a general election.
+Another 15 states had so-called “no-excuse”absentee voting options, which allow voters to submit a request to receive and mail in an absentee ballot for any reason.
+These states certainly can count mailed ballots, and they have more experience than states that actively disincentivize absentee voting, but they will also have hurdles in converting systems now used to count a small percentage of ballots to one that can efficiently count all ballots, including absentee ballots, in a general election.